How to clean a washing machine

 - Some machines have a dedicated drum-cleaning programme

-- Sometimes a manufacturer recommends using a specific cycle to clean their machines
+- Your manufacturer may recommend a specific cycle to clean their machines

-- Clean your washing machine’s door seals regularly – if mould is left to fester too long it can sink into the porous rubber of the seal, making it impossible to remove
+- Clean the door seals regularly – mould left to fester sinks into the rubber